Graphics extensions

 These extensions are based on and compatible with Adafruit's GFX library [1].

-For examples of using these routines see Graphics utilities.
+For examples of using these routines see the Graphics examples.

 Summary